Vickyxsg173/Resume-Builder/README.md

 - Premium features unlocked via **Razorpay** payment gateway

 ### 👤 User Profile
+- Redesigned profile UI with a modern, polished layout
-- View and update your profile information
+- View and update your profile information (name, email, avatar, and more)
 - Manage your saved resume data

 ### 🛡️ Security